 Tax rates and complexity certainly aren’t distinguishing the U.S. among its competitors around the world.
-America ranked 63rd best out of 185 countries worldwide for time spent complying with corporate tax filings, according to “Paying Taxes 2013,” a study jointly published by the accounting firm PricewaterhouseCoopers and the World Bank Group.
+America ranked 61st-best out of 189 countries worldwide for time spent complying with corporate tax filings, according to “Paying Taxes 2014,” a study jointly published by the accounting firm PricewaterhouseCoopers and the World Bank Group.
 In this analysis, a ranking of “1” would mean a country’s economy had the lowest rate and least onerous compliance regime, respectively.
-The time-to-comply ranking hardly represents a great improvement – all of three places compared to 2012 (when 183 countries were surveyed).
+Our time-to-comply ranking logged only a slight improvement compared to 2013, when it was 63rd (out of 185 countries surveyed).

-The study examined tax compliance burdens faced by a hypothetical flowerpot manufacturer and retailer with 60 employees.
+The study examined tax compliance burdens faced by a hypothetical flower pot manufacturer and retailer with 60 employees.
 It estimates that such a company in the U.S. would spend 175 hours filing taxes.
-By comparison, the company in Canada (131 hours), Hong Kong (78 hours), the United Kingdom (110 hours), and France (132 hours), would devote less time to paying taxes.
+By comparison, the company in Canada (131 hours), Hong Kong (78 hours), the United Kingdom (110 hours), or France (132 hours), would devote less time to paying taxes.
 The time-spent burden for America puts it in rough parity with nations such as Cambodia, the Russian Federation, and Tanzania.

-A total of 31 countries made corporate taxpaying easier last year by cutting rates or streamlining filing processes.
+A total of 32 countries made corporate taxpaying less of a strain last year by cutting rates or streamlining filing processes.
 Unfortunately, America could not be counted among them.

 The 24,000-Page Tax Return